vekatze/neut/book/src/modality-and-memory.md

 }
 ```

-If you tried to use `letbox` instead, you’d get an error because it would result in layer mismatch.
+If you tried to use `letbox` instead, you'd get an error because it would result in layer mismatch.

 ### A Shortcut for Creating Boxes